jkrshw/jessek-blog/content/Posts/continuous-blog.md

 Plugins
 -------

-After including the theme, pelican will happily generate html but will not be able to find any plugins
+After including the theme, pelican will happily generate html but will not be able to find any plugins.
+Surprisingly this doesn't result in a build failure.

 ```
 ERROR: Can't find plugin `sitemap`: No module named sitemap
-ERROR: Can't find plugin `gravatar`: No module named gravatar
+ERROR: Can't find plugin `summary`: No module named summary
 Done: Processed 29 articles and 0 pages in 1.84 seconds.

 The command "make publish" exited with 0.